 The Junior Warrant Competition is an annual competition where Junior Warrant winners compete for the coveted title ‘Junior Warrant Winner of the Year’ award.
 Each year, a series of qualifying heats are held by General Canine Societies around the country scheduling Open Shows during August and September.

 At each heat, five dogs and a reserve are selected by the judge and 64 dogs from the heats are then invited to the Semi Finals at Discover Dogs.
 Ten finalists are then selected to then compete at the Final which is held at Crufts.
 The overall winner is presented with an award and trophy at Crufts.

-Originally launched on January 15th 2009, the prestigious Breeders' Competition, sponsored by Agria Pet Insurance, made a return as a stand-alone competition at Crufts 2018.
+Originally launched on January 15th 2009, the prestigious Breeders' Competition, sponsored by Agria Pet Insurance, makes a return at Crufts 2019.
 The competition gives breeders the opportunity to showcase their skill and knowledge as a breeder.

 Each year a number of qualifying heats take place at General and Group Championship shows.
 Teams compete to gain points by being placed between 1st - 4th.
 The top 40 teams will qualify for the final at Crufts 2019, of which two positions will be for the Breeders Competition winners from the European and World Dog Shows.Read more about the competition

 The Vulnerable Breeds competition was launched in 2015.
 Each year the competition returns to the Best in Show ring to raise awareness of vulnerable British and Irish breeds.
 The competition recognises those people who are dedicated to the survival and prosperity of these breeds.
 To qualify for this competition, competitiors must win a Best of Breed at one of the designated Group Championship shows.